QuennieZeng/Empathic-Credit-System-Analysis/README.md

 2. **Data Frames**:
     - After running the SQL scripts, export the resulting tables as CSV files for further analysis.
-    - The CSV files are located in the `csv_output` folder.
+    - The CSV files are located in the `data_input` folder.
 You can use them in the analysis notebook for visualization and reporting.

 3. **Run the Analysis**:
-    - Open the analysis notebook (`analysis_notebook.ipynb`) in Jupyter and execute the cells.
+    - Open the analysis notebook (`analysis_notebook.ipynb`) located in the `analysis` folder on Jupyter and execute the cells.
     - The notebook contains code for visualizations, data cleaning steps, and the final analysis.
 You can choose to use either the SQL scripts or the CSV files for the analysis.

 ---